kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 ```

-### Create Auction
+## createAuction

-The `createAuction` function facilitates the creation of an auction for a specified token.
-It supports both conventional and Dutch auction types, allowing the seller to define start and end dates, prices, and other relevant parameters.
+Use `createAuction` to create an auction for a specified token.
+This function supports both conventional and dutch auction types, allowing the seller to define start and end dates, prices, and other relevant parameters.

 ```typescript
 createAuction(inputs, config): IEmitterWrapper
 ```

-#### Common inputs
+### Common inputs

 | Parameter              | Type                   | Description                                  |
 | ---------------------- | ---------------------- | -------------------------------------------- |